pgailinas/videoqa-representation-comparison/docs/index.md

 | **07_Run_Representation_VideoQA** | Execute representation-based multiple-choice VideoQA using shared `clip_text` question-answer representations together with either `clip_video` or `autoencoder_video` representations using the selected scoring or learned fusion method. |
 | **08_Evaluate_Development_Results** | Compare all completed development experiments using common validation metrics, error analysis, question-type analysis, visualization, and experiment selection. |

-Development-subset experiments are used to compare baseline, pretrained, and autoencoder representation methods and to select the best-performing configuration before full-dataset evaluation.
-After the experimental configuration has been finalized, the complete NExT-QA dataset is processed to generate the project's primary evaluation results.
+Development-subset experiments are used to compare competing methods before full-validation evaluation.
+Once the experimental configuration has been finalized, the complete NExT-QA dataset is processed to generate the project's primary evaluation results.

 ---